-Note from William Schreib: This contribution “The Size of God” covers the evolution of human culture, history and the expanding consciousness of humanity.
-This began with the ancient knowledge of the first astrologers, who studied the movement of the stars.
-This gave humanity the beginning concepts of religion, as well as those of science–whose Big Bang theory confirmed our view of a giant Universe, while its’ quantum physics revealed the micro-cosmos within.
+Note from William Schreib: This contribution “The Size of God” covers the evolution of human culture, history and the expanding consciousness of humanity through time.
+Adams brilliantly tracts this evolution from the ancient cultures and civilizations, who gave humanity the beginning concepts of religion, as well as those of science.
+Adams then outlines how this scientific understanding expanded our view of a giant Universe, while its’ quantum physics revealed the micro-cosmos within.

 This is an awesome look at mankind’s ever expanding view of the size of God– enjoy!

 It’s 14 trillion light years to the edge of the Universe, which began about six trillion years ago with The Big Bang.
 The first tiny fragment of a second after the blast accounts for most of the universe’s subsequent expansion.
 The matter that would form galaxies flung itself evenly and uniformly across vast distances before it began to congeal and lose its initial symmetry.
 Its expansion, though reduced in pace to a paltry 620,000 miles an hour (the speed of light,) continues to the present.

 Old as the Big Bang, even though undetectable except by those who possess it, is Consciousness.
 We experience our own existence, observes the existence of others, and assumes in them a consciousness like our own.
 Some humans posit a Consciousness larger than themselves which controls physical events.
 Many call this Consciousness God and assume the Consciousness to be in control of their environment.
 The size of God is determined by the size of universe that god can control.
 If there is a discrepancy between that universe and the one described by Science, believers in that particular god insist their version of both God and the Universe to be consonant, correct and not debatable.